barbaraport/barbaraport/README.md

 <p align="justify">I started high school and my Informatics Course Integrated To High School in 2017.
 I learned about programming logic and the basics of <b>Java</b>, <b>PHP</b>, <b>C#</b>, <b>MySQL</b>, <b>HTML</b>, and <b>CSS</b>.
 I'll never forget the patience and dedication of my professors in teaching programming to my entire class.
 At graduation, in 2019, I was awarded an Honor to Merit certificate for my academic performance.
 I felt delighted! 🏆</p>

-<p align="justify">I truly liked studying programming, and I started searching for where I could study software development.
-How to create complete web applications, and how it all worked.
+<p align="justify">I truly liked studying programming, and I started searching for where I could study software development, for example how to create complete web applications, and how it all worked.
 I applied to the closest college in a neighboring city.</p>

 <p align="justify">Then, I started my undergraduate degree in Analysis and Systems Development, a technologist degree.
 I started it in 2020 and graduated in 2022.
 I learned a lot about software development.
 I'm grateful for the patience and teachings of my professors.
 At graduation, I was also awarded an Honorable Mention for my academic performance.
 I was thrilled! 🏆</p>